Skip to main content

 Assign one role to send pause notices and maintain collections status, and a different role to approve release.
 That separation helps prevent quiet restarts while the account is in recovery.
 Use this reusable pause notice template:

-Subject: Stop-work notice for Invoice [ID]
+Subject: Stop-work notice for the overdue invoice

 Contract or payment basis: Continued work and release are conditioned on payment status under our agreed terms.